ISSN: 2651-4532 / E-ISSN: 2452-3364

 Creative Commons Attribution-NonCommercial-NoDerivs (CC BY-NC-ND) For non-commercial purposes, lets others distribute and copy the article, and to include in a collective work (such as an anthology), as long as they credit the author(s) and provided they do not alter or modify the article

 Our ONLINE ARTICLE system guides you stepwise through the process of entering your article details and uploading your files.

 Editable files (e.g., Word ) are required to typeset your article for final publication.
 All correspondence, including notification of the Editor's decision and requests for revision, is sent by e-mail.

 Journal of Oncological Sciences doesn't demand any fee for article submission, processing or publication.

 The abbreviated name of the Journal of Oncological Sciences is "J Oncol Sci".
 Please use this abbreviation while citing a publication from the journal.
 An example of a cited article:

 Nayir E, Cor S, Altintas ZM, et al. Comparative investigation of antitumoral effectiveness of Rho-kinase inhibitor Y-27632, pravastatin and atorvastatin in anaplastic thyroid cancer cell culture.
 J Oncol Sci.2017;3:62-65.

-This journal operates a double blind review process.
+This journal operates a double-blind review process.
 All contributions are typically sent to a minimum of two independent expert reviewers to assess the scientific quality of the paper.
 The Editor is responsible for the final decision regarding acceptance or rejection of articles.
 The Editor's decision is final.

-This journal uses double-blind review, which means the identities of the authors are concealed from the reviewers, and vice versa.
+This journal uses a double-blind review, which means the identities of the authors are concealed from the reviewers, and vice versa.